NagiLam/FrankfurtUAS/Thesis/Readme.md

-Here is the place to upload Master thesis material.
+This is the designated area for uploading Master's thesis materials.